-- Rare: Blood clots, including blood clots in the lungs; inflammation of a vein, swelling, and allergic reactions
+- Rare: Blood clots, including lung blood clots; vein inflammation, swelling, and allergic reactions

 - Abdominal cavity bleeding: In a 62-year-old man with hormone-refractory prostate cancer and nodal metastases after one month of unsupervised use of this compound.

 Preliminary human studies have documented efficacy of PC-SPES (10) (14) (15) (16), resulting in significant decreases in androgen and PSA levels.
 However, concerns about contamination with diethylstilbestrol, warfarin, and alprazolam resulted in a voluntary recall of PC-SPES by the manufacturer in 2002.

 Based on the preclinical head and neck study, an evaluation of a similar formulation known as Prostaprotect, was also found to exert activity in paclitaxel-resistant cells (19).
 In contrast to PC-SPES, saw palmetto was replaced in this new formulation by an extract of pygeum, which is also used to alleviate prostatic hyperplasia symptoms.
 However, no clinical studies of this product have been conducted.